LaxmanMaharjan/Music-Generation-using-RNN/README.md

-# Major Project under development.
+# Music Generation using RNN